arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

 ---

 **NOTE:**
 In a *fully migrated* system, the Spark application would run on an HDInsight Spark  cluster, and connect to Kafka running on an HDInsight Kafka cluster, as configured by the previous exercise.
-To save the costs of running multiple HDInsight clusters, in this exercise you'll revert to running Kafka on the original Cloudera cluster.
+To save the costs associated with running multiple HDInsight clusters, in this exercise you'll revert to running Kafka and Spark on the original Cloudera cluster.

 ---